Patrick-ring-motive/Forbidden-Techniques-JS/README.md

      try{
       // extra IIFE layer for additional closures
       (() => {
-        // store the original opem method
+        // store the original open method
         const _open = xhr.prototype.open;
         if (!_open) return;
         // set up inheritance between new method to old one to maintain other customizations from others